 The specific tasks you can help with during your internship include:

-Work with patients at rehabilitation centres
+Work with patients at rehabilitation centers

 Assist teachers with child care development

-You can work at a centre for children with disabilities.
+You can work at a center for children with disabilities.
 You’ll focus on educational games and running fine motor skills workshops.
 You can also help children develop skills in art and dance, or teach mathematics classes.
 Your input here will help support the local teachers.